Jay Brown: Storylines

 Jay, Abi, Lola, Dexter Hartman (Khali Best), Peter Beale (Ben Hardy) and Cindy Williams (Mimi Keene) go on a caravan holiday, where Abi discovers her period is late and tells Jay that she could be pregnant.
 Jay and Abi argue because she wants an abortion if she is pregnant, while Jay would rather be a father.
 Abi is not pregnant but Jay thinks their relationship is over, so kisses barmaid Kitty (Chloe May-Cuthill), witnessed by Dexter.
 Jay and Abi reunite but he feels guilty, and when Kitty keeps calling him, he tells her to stop, but is overheard by Lola.
 Jay promises Lola that he only loves Abi, and Lola agrees to say nothing to Abi.
 Dexter reveals Jay's infidelity to Abi in an argument.
 Abi is devastated, but ultimately forgives Jay.

-Lucy Beale (Hetti Bywater) is murdered by an unknown assailant (see Who Killed Lucy Beale?), and Jay discovers that Max is having a fling with a detective involved in the case, Emma Summerhayes (Anna Acton).
+Lucy Beale (Hetti Bywater) is murdered by an unknown assailant (see "Who Killed Lucy Beale?"), and Jay discovers that Max is having a fling with a detective involved in the case, DC Emma Summerhayes (Anna Acton).
 He agrees to keep quiet for the sake of the investigation.
 Emma and her colleagues organise an appeal to raise public awareness into the murder inquiry, and display CCTV footage of a man in a beanie hat on the same bus as Lucy on the night she died.
 Jay is skittish on seeing the footage and later burns the hat.
 He then makes arrangements to move away with Abi when she gets accepted into the Bolton University.
 On hearing that the police have a new lead on the man on the bus, Jay makes plans to leave for Bolton with Abi immediately after saying goodbye to Phil at a barbecue, but during the proceedings Summerhayes and her superior, DI Samantha Keeble (Alison Newman) arrive and question Jay (as seen in scenes available online) over a robbery at a shop near to where Lucy was killed, and it is revealed he was with another man at the time.
 He denies any involvement and is released without charge.
 He later confides in Shirley that he was with Ben on the day Lucy was killed, but he has only seen Ben twice since he was released from prison.
 Shirley forces him to tell Phil, and his initial anger leads Jay to move in with Abi for a while, and he plans to move to Bolton before Phil marries Sharon Rickman (Letitia Dean).
-Jay later reconciles with Phil and reunites him with Ben.
+Jay later reconciles with Phil and reunites him with Ben (now played by Harry Reid).
 It is revealed that, under Ben's instruction, Jay buried Lucy's phone and purse in the allotment.
 On the day of Sharon and Phil's wedding, Jay and Abi split up when Abi realises Jay is harbouring feelings for Lola.
 When Phil is accidentally shot by Shirley, Jay and Ben are instructed by Ronnie Mitchell (Samantha Womack) to throw the gun in the canal.
 The Mitchells, including Phil, decide to cover for Shirley by saying that a random person shot Phil.